cortexproject/cortex/docs/blocks-storage/querier.md

     # Name of the OpenStack Swift container to put chunks in.
     # CLI flag: -blocks-storage.swift.container-name
     [container_name: <string> | default = ""]

+    # Max retries on requests error.
+    # CLI flag: -blocks-storage.swift.max-retries
+    [max_retries: <int> | default = 3]

+    # Time after which a connection attempt is aborted.
+    # CLI flag: -blocks-storage.swift.connect-timeout
+    [connect_timeout: <duration> | default = 10s]

+    # Time after which an idle request is aborted.
+The timeout watchdog is reset
+    # each time some data is received, so the timeout triggers after X time no
+    # data is received on a request.
+    # CLI flag: -blocks-storage.swift.request-timeout
+    [request_timeout: <duration> | default = 5s]

   filesystem:
     # Local filesystem storage directory.